-MSA has the right to appoint Technical Consultants to any meeting, event or category of motorsport.
+MSA has the right to appoint Technical Consultants, who shall have attended a MSA seminar and passed an examination unless specific approval to the contrary has been granted by MSA, to any meeting, event or category of motorsport.
 The same right exists for the FIA, FIM and CIK for any event forming part of one of these bodies' championships or series.